qdzlug/ironbank-pipeline/README.md

 This will point the project towards the default pipeline in ironbank-pipeline.

 The `default` template will allow images based on UBI to run through the required pipeline steps (whether the image directly uses an UBI base image for its base image, or by using an approved Iron Bank container with a base UBI image for its base image).
+The other approved template is `templates/distroless.yaml@ironbank-tools/ironbank-pipeline`, and is used for distroless and scratch based images.

 Please review templates/README.md for more information on which template your project needs.